-During the EIDM course, participants are introduced to resources that can help them implement evidence-informed decisions in their workplaces, including NCCMT's Understanding Research Evidence videos.
+During the EIDM course, participants are introduced to resources that can help them implement evidence-informed decisions in their workplaces, including the NCCMT's Understanding Research Evidence videos.

-How did Peel use NCCMT's videos?
+How did Peel use the NCCMT's videos?

 Peel Public Health has a 10 Year Strategic Plan.
 The videos are being used to support organizational strategic priorities such as evidence-informed decision making, performance management and workforce development as well as contributing to several Core Competencies for Public health in Canada and advancing Peel's own Public Health Way.